 If a specific site is interested in getting a guest post from you, you should typically pitch them for a few blog post ideas.
 You should do these based on competitive metrics and keyword research.

 The entire procedure is quite time-consuming.
 However, high-quality sites know the difference between a good pitch and a bad one.
-You should look for topics that their audience will enjoy and do not yet exist on their website.
-Here, the plus point you will get if you do research on your end and find a topic with high search volume and that their competitors rank for.
+You should look for topics that their audience will enjoy and that do not yet exist on their website.
+Here, the plus point you will get is if you do research on your end and find a topic with high search volume and that their competitors rank for.

 4. Write the Guest Post

 Once you get the green signal from the website that is accepting the guest post, you can start writing.
 For that, you should keep in mind the following things.

 - You should make use of Google Docs and format your posts appropriately.